-In order to assess the usability of the app, a 'thinkaloud' analysis was undertaken.
-Ethical approval was obtained from Ulster University School of Sport Research Ethics Filter Committee.
-A convenience sample of five desk-based office workers (colleagues from the university; 100% female) was recruited.
-This number was selected, as after five test subjects, 77-85% of problems can be detected.
+Ethics Filter Committee.
+A convenience sample of five desk-based office workers

+(colleagues from the university) (100% Female) was recruited.
+This number was

 Participants were given participant information sheets and provided written informed consent before the study commenced.
-All sessions were one-on-one and conducted face-to-face by A.S.
-These took place in a private space within Ulster University in September 2017, and each session lasted 20-26 minutes.
+All sessions were one-on-one and conducted face-to-face by AS.
+These took place in a private space within Ulster University in September 2017, and each session lasted 20 to 26 minutes.

-Participants were given a time-compressed version of the functional app prototype, whereby one hour was compressed to two minutes.
-This was to represent a compressed eight-hour workday, as it was not feasible to test the app over the entire course of a workday.
-Therefore, the users tested the app over a 16-minute period.
+Participants were given a time compressed version of the functional app prototype, whereby one hour was compressed to two minutes.
+This was to represent a compressed 8-hour work day, as it was not feasible to test the app over the entire course of a workday.
+Therefore the users tested the app over a 16 minute period.
 The participants were requested to continue with their work tasks and to interact with the app as prompted.
-Participants were requested to verbalise what they were thinking about, looking at, doing and feeling throughout the process of engaging with the app.
-After the compressed workday ended, participants were asked to provide information on how they liked the app, difficulties encountered and suggestions for improvement.
-The exact questions are available in Supplemental File 1.
+Participants were requested to verbalise what they were thinking about, looking at, doing, and feeling throughout the process of engaging with the app.
+After the compressed work day ended, participants were asked to provide information on how they liked the app, difficulties encountered and suggestions for improvement.
+The exact questions are available in Supplementary file 1.

 The interviews were audio-recorded, transcribed verbatim and analysed using thematic analysis.
-This method has been used previously to analyse usability studies of smartphone apps.
-The transcripts were read multiple times to familiarise content.
+90 This method has been used previously to analyse usability studies of smartphone apps. ^{80, 91} The transcripts were read multiple times to familiarise content.
 Line-by-line coding was then undertaken to assign conceptual labels to relevant excerpts of the data set.
 These codes were then used to devise an initial set of themes which were revised iteratively before producing a final thematic framework.
 Pertinent quotes were selected to characterise each theme.

+Phase 4 Outcomes

-Phase 4 outcomes.
-Two major themes emerged from the data: (a) app design and (b) content.
+Two major themes emerged from the data: (1) app design and (2) content.
 These were both considered important elements influencing usability.

-(a) App design.
-The app design theme reflected participants' need for simple data entry systems which did not distract the user from their work.
+App Design: The app design theme reflected participants' need for simple data entry systems which did not distract the user from their work.

-I found the record sitting time very easy to use in that you literally just drag for as many minutes as you need and then save it, do you know, if you were doing that a few times throughout the day it would be very easily done.
-(Participant 1)
+"I found the record sitting time very easy to use in that you literally just drag for as many minutes as you need and then save it, do you know, if you were doing that a few times throughout the day it would be very easily done" Participant 1